tamaricki/document-streaming-pipeline/README.md

 In this project I built scalable end-to-end solution that captures e-commerce data  about bought items, invoices and customers, transforms it, process it , writes it to db and generates insightful visualisations.
 Project can be split into following tasks:
 * Preparing the data by changing the data type, filling or removing the NA cells, converting each line of dataset to json,since data will be stored as documents in database.
 * Creating the API, JSON schema which describes data formats and validate JSON documents.
-Before API is used, it is tested.
-In test phase, events are not streamed, therefore code to create kafka string (producer) is commented out.
 * Uploading test json collection to postman, conecting to localhost and testing.
 * Expanding the test with streaming events service.
 At this point API is locally deployed while streaming event platform (kafka) is on container.
-Via cli we create internal ingestion topic and local consumer who reads and processes events.
 * Building docker container for API and changing conection to streaming service from localhost to kafka:9092
 * Expanding docker compose file with spark  notebook, database (mongodb) and database ui (mongodb express) services.
 Spark notebook reads messages from event streaming platform and writes it in specific format to database.
 For that purpose is created event streaming output topic and consumer.
 * Writing documents is done in following steps: 1. start dockerized app with compose, 2. create json documents, 3. run spark notebook  4. send json lines to API with input client script 5. write with spark lines to database